tygron-virtual-humans/port-runtime/README.md

 ========

 This project contains the GOAL runtime.
-The runtime currently includes a GOAL agent interpreter, MAS manager and Platform manager
+The runtime currently includes a GOAL agent(test) interpreter, MAS manager and Platform manager

-NOT YET WORKING